 Having 100 questions can easily be translated into having 1000 utterances if not more over the course of a few months.
-This is why we recommend building multiple conversational assistants just like you would have multiple apps to manage multiple departments.
+This is why we recommend building multiple conversational assistants and FAQ chatbots just like you would have multiple apps to manage multiple departments.

 As I mentioned, this is a rule of thumb for Botpress NLU.
-It’s a good thing to keep in mind, but it may also not fit your use case very well.
+It’s a good thing to keep in mind, but it may also not fit your FAQ chatbot very well.
 The numbers are arbitrary and going above the law wouldn’t mean jail time.
 Make sure to put some time aside to think about your structure.

-In the context of conversational AI, utterances are variants of a question or intention.
+In the context of conversational AI and FAQ chatbots, utterances are variants of a question or intention.
 If you want to know the current weather, you can ask in a dozen different ways.